 - Ecommerce Advantage #8: Easy to Retarget or Remarket to Customer

 - Ecommerce Advantage #9: Customers Get a Less Invasive Experience

 - Ecommerce Advantage #10: Gain Access to Customer Data Easily

 - Ecommerce Advantage #11: Able to Process a High Number of Orders

 - Ecommerce Advantage #12: Can Scale Business Quickly

-- Ecommerce Advantage # 13: Can Grow Business Organically with Content
+- Ecommerce Advantage # 13: Grow Your Business Organically with Content

 - Ecommerce Disadvantage #1: No One Can Buy During a Site Crash